CDTDigital/chhs-prototype/README.md

 ##t.
 Open License
 The prototype and underlying platforms used to create and run the prototype are openly licensed and free of charge.

 Product: PQVP DS-AD Application

 Copyright © 2017, iFish Group, Inc.

-Prototype and underlying platforms used to create and run the PQVP DS-AD Application are openly licensed and free of charge.

 This program is free software: You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or
 (at your option) any later version.